 Third, the ‘God-fearing’ Gentiles were excited to hear that they were a part of the story.
 This is what incited the Jewish contingent to be jealous and angry.
 Later in Romans 11, Paul writes that the salvation of the Gentiles would cause jealousy in the Jews, but would hopefully draw them to faith in Jesus (Rom.
 11:11, 14).

 Fourth, Barnabas is the “encourager,” who gets Paul to speak.
 Barnabas’ name means “the son of encouragement.”
-Without an encourager like Barnabas, Paul might not have been the hot-shot speaker that he was.
+Without an encourager like Barnabas, Paul might not have been the powerful speaker that he became.

 Fifth, Paul is “sent” at Antioch.
 In Galatians 1:1, Paul says that he was not sent from men.
 In Acts 13:1-2, we read that it was the Spirit of God who publicly called him forward to serve.
-Paul got a private calling in Acts 9; he got a public calling in Acts 13.
+Paul got a private calling directly from Jesus in Acts 9; he got a public calling directly from the Holy Spirit in Acts 13.

 As you read through Acts 14, notice a few things:

 First, the Jewish religious leaders chased Paul and Barnabas to the next city, because they were so jealous.
-Paul understood this, because he had just been doing this before he himself came to Christ (Acts 9).
+Paul understood this, because he himself had done this before he himself came to Christ (Acts 9).

-Second, the Jews were jealous because the Gentiles were coming to faith.
+Second, the Jewish people were jealous because the Gentiles were coming to faith.
 This also matches with Galatians.
 There is a controversy between the Jews and Gentiles.
 The Jews resisted Paul and Barnabas’ message (v.2).

-Third, the Galatians were largely a Gentile church plagued by resistant Jewish teachers.
+Third, the Galatians were largely a Gentile church plagued by opposing religious teachers.
 We learn that this was a church that was filled with Greeks (v.1).

-Don’t miss the controversy in this church!
-In the Acts 13, many of the Jewish population were upset that the God-fearing proselytes (uncircumcised Gentiles) were able to come to faith.
-This becomes the major controversy in Galatians.
-After Paul leaves this church, the false teachers enter, and they try to get the Gentile believers to circumcise.
+In the Acts 13, many Jewish people were upset that the God-fearing, uncircumcised Gentiles were able to come to faith.
+This is the major controversy in Galatians.
+After Paul leaves this church, the false teachers enter, and try to get the Gentile believers to circumcise.
 Paul gets word of this false teaching, and he is furious!
-This is the setting of Galatians: a battleground for grace!
+This is the setting of Galatians: A battle for grace!